-- A. Where part of an environmental zone boundary is also the City Limits, there is no transition area. - B. Where environmental zone boundaries are contained within other environmental zone boundaries, there is no transition area. - C. Where environmental zone boundaries abut other environmental zone boundaries, transition areas are only measured from the combined outer-most boundaries of the environmental zones.
+- A. Where part of an environmental zone boundary is also the City Limits or Urban Service Boundary, there is no transition area. - B. Where environmental zone boundaries are contained within other environmental zone boundaries, there is no transition area. - C. Where environmental zone boundaries abut other environmental zone boundaries, transition areas are only measured from the combined outer-most boundaries of the environmental zones.